petkaantonov/bluebird/docs/docs/contribute.md

     node-dev --harmony tools/test

-Or use io.js or a recent version of NodeJS where generators are enabled by default:
+In recent versions of NodeJS where generators are enabled by default:

     node tools/test